MAvalleza/elearning-vue/README.md

 No email verification has been set yet since actual sending of email is not present in the mocks.

-Note that this account will also be lost once the app is refresed.
+Note that this account will also be lost once the app is refreshed.